thepmsquare/square_database_structure/README.md

 ```
 square_database_structure/
 ├───main.py                                           # Global definition file (mandatory)
 ├───create_database.py                                # Global database creation file (mandatory)
 └───database1/                                        # Each folder corresponds to a separate database
-    ├───__init__.py            # Mandatory: Contains the global name for the database
+    ├───__init__.py                                   # Contains the global name for the database (mandatory)
     └───schema1/                                      # Each subfolder corresponds to a schema within the database
-        ├───__init__.py        # Mandatory: Contains the global name for the schema
+        ├───__init__.py                               # Contains the global name for the schema (mandatory)
-        ├───data.py            # Mandatory: Contains the data for insertion for the schema
+        ├───data.py                                   # Contains the data for insertion for the schema (mandatory)
-        ├───enums.py           # Optional: Defines Enums to be used in the schema
+        ├───enums.py                                  # Defines Enums to be used in the schema (optional)
-        └───tables.py          # Mandatory: Defines tables of the schema
+        ├───tables.py                                 # Defines tables of the schema (mandatory)
+        └───stored_procedures_and_functions/          # Contains stored procedures and functions for the schema (mandatory)
+            ├───__init__.py                           # Contains logic to discover sql files (mandatory)
+            └───function.sql                          # function or stored procedure sql file (optional)
 ```

 - Top-level folders: Represent individual databases (e.g., database1).